jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 - Virra then fires from her Long Bow but misses the ghostly-ghoul.
 - Freya, being a Monk, attempts to reason with the floaty dude.
   - _"We don't want any trouble, we're just trying to help.
 What brought you herer?
 What kept you here?"_
-  - The spirit turns and looks at Freya, wails loudly then flys to the south into the dense jungle.
+  - The spirit turns and looks at Freya, wails loudly, then flys to the south into the dense jungle.
-- Shrieks are heard from the jungle and then it appears again into the parties view and then again out of sight.
+- Shrieks are heard from the jungle, then it appears again into the parties view, and then again out of sight in the jungle.
 - _Does it seriously want us to follow it?_

 ##### Spirit Fingers
-- With the party wondering what to do, Undril lights a stick for Freya and they begin to head towards where it flew into the jungle.
-Skógur sucks it up for Undril and follows closely behind as they enter the dense brush.
+- With the party wondering what to do, Undril lights a stick for Freya to see in the dark and they begin to head towards where the apparition flew into the jungle.
+- Skógur sucks it up for Undril and follows closely behind as they enter the dense brush.
 - Soon after the group of three see the ghost floating over what seems to be more than just Earth.
   - It appears to be the bones of a humanoid creature that was cooked and nawed on.
   - The visage shrieks again _(c'mon, use your words please)_.
-- After asking the ghost if it's chill with burrying it's bones or wants vengeance Undril casts a spell on the pile of bones and the spirit evaporate into the night sky.
+- After asking the ghost if it's chill with burrying it's bones or wants vengeance Undril casts a spell on the pile of bones.
+The spirit evaporate into the night sky and the three take a sigh of relief.
 To make sure it doesn't come back a quick burial needs to take place.
-- Undril notices as they approach a sack 10 feet ahead of us.
+- Undril notices as they approach a sack 10 feet ahead of them.
 - Freya picks it up, rolls a natural 1 and there's nothing in the sack of value. _Poop_.
 - They put to rest the former ghostly adventurer in a grave before returning.
 - The Spirit Saviours head back to the greater group where Pan takes an uneventful watch as the rest of the party sleeps it off.